den1den/adaptive_cruise_control/project/requirements/functional-requirements.md

 Acceleration of the car should be possible when driving.

 # RR2
-De-acceleration should be possible while driving.
+deceleration should be possible while driving.